Why Fundraise With Rocket Carwash?

 3. Keep your dog in one area of the car

 This tip is pretty self-explanatory, however, can really help to get rid of dog hair in your car.
 By keeping your dog in one area of the car, you are eliminating the chances of hair spreading to multiple areas.
 For a smaller dog, for example, consider using a pet crate or restraint to keep your pooch safe and from moving from place to place.
+For a larger dog, it might be smart to keep them in the boot, limiting how much fur will get to the seats.
 By confining your dog to one area, you will have a much easier cleanup later.

 Unfortunately, you cannot prevent every piece of dog fur from accumulating on your car seats, even while following the above tips.
-After your trip with your dog, take a look into the backseat to assess the conditions.
 We suggest using a lint roller to start collecting some of that loose hair.

-Another trick that we recommend is the rubber glove trick.
+Another trick that we recommend is using a rubber glove.
 Gather some routine, rubber cleaning gloves and sweep your hands over the car’s surfaces and upholstery.
 Make sure to only sweep your gloves in one direction, never back and forth.
 If this is not working, consider lightly wetting your gloves.
 The loose hair should stick to the surface of the glove or form larger clumps, which are easier to remove.

 End Note: